yogaredhat/conjur/docs/tutorials/integrations/ruby.md

 source "https://rubygems.org"

-gem 'conjur-api', git: 'https://github.com/conjurinc/api-ruby.git', branch: 'possum' gem 'sinatra', '~> 2.0'
+gem 'conjur-api', git: 'https://github.com/conjurinc/api-ruby.git', branch: 'conjur' gem 'sinatra', '~> 2.0'
 {% endhighlight %}

 Note that we're building the Conjur API gem from source rather than downloading it from Ruby Gems.
-The Conjur CE release marks a major overhaul of the API.
+The Conjur release marks a major overhaul of the API.
 This version will be published to Ruby Gems prior to our public release.

 Now we can install all our required gems with: